lucasmazza/lucasmazza.github.io/content/posts/2012-06-27-flushing-content-blocks-with-rails-4.md

 ---
 date: "2012-06-27"
-summary: "Old trick with the Action Pack `content_for` helper"
+description: "Old trick with the Action Pack `content_for` helper"
 title: Flushing content blocks with Rails 4
 ---